AmpliconSuite/AmpliconClassifier/README.md

 - `--add_chr_tag`: If you have a mix of hg19 and GRCh37 amplicons, you can set `--ref hg19` and `--add_chr_tag` to classify them all together.
 - `--min_cn_flow`: Minumum cycle CN flow to consider as an amplification (default=1).
 - `--min_size`: Minimum cycle size (in bp) to consider as valid amplicon (default=5000).
-- `--extract_genes [ecdna, bfb, both]`: Extract list of genes from amplicons with given classification.
+- `--extract_genes [ecdna, bfb, both]`: Extract list of genes and bed files from amplicons with given classification.
 - `--force`: Disable No amp/Invalid class, if possible.
 Use only when extremely large CN seeds were used in AA amplicon generation.
 - `--plotStyle [noplot, individual]`: Produce a radar-style plot of classification strenghts.
 Default `noplot`.